HUNDREDS of Oxfordshire students are to be offered completely free travel to and from college thanks to a new bursary scheme.

-Mr Paul said he was also keen to hear from people who might not quite fit the criteria – for example with a household income just above the threshold, or those who have a brother or sister already at the college.
+Mr Paul said he was also keen to hear from people who might not quite fit the criteria – for example with a household income just above the threshold, or those who have a brother or sister already

 He said: “When we talk to people who are considering applying, they are quite shocked at how much transport can cost and it can put people off.

 “There are instances where people have to beg and borrow from friends, parents and grandparents just to get the money to come into college – it’s a real barrier.